By Ambrose Bierce

 An old man named Daniel Baker, living near Lebanon, Iowa, was suspected by his neighbors of having murdered a peddler who had obtained permission to pass the night at his house.

 This was so in the case of “old man Baker,” as he was always called.
-(Such names are given in the western “settlements” only to elderly persons who are not esteemed; to the general disrepute of social unworth is affixed the special reproach of age.)
 A peddler came to his house and none went away–that is all that anybody knew.

 On arriving at home he related his adventure to his family, and early the next morning, accompanied by two neighbors, John White Corwell and Abner Raiser, returned to the spot.
 They found the body of old man Baker hanging by the neck from one of the beams of the bridge, immediately beneath the spot where the apparition had stood.
 A thick coating of dust, slightly dampened by the mist, covered the floor of the bridge, but the only footprints were those of Mr. Cummings’ horse.

 In taking down the body the men disturbed the loose, friable earth of the slope below it, disclosing human bones already nearly uncovered by the action of water and frost.
 They were identified as those of the lost peddler.
 At the double inquest, the coroner’s jury found that Daniel Baker died by his own hand while suffering from temporary insanity and that Samuel Morritz was murdered by some person or persons to the jury unknown.

 By Ambrose Bierce, 1913.
 Compiled and Edited by Kathy Weiser, updated January 2020